CCI-MOC/admin-tools/Ceph/README.md

 Older releases might work but this is not tested.

 ## Use CentOS 7.
 Install time can be greatly reduced if you run yum update in advance.
-* Do not use if there are old (half)working ceph installation, reinstall OS first.
+* Do not use if there are old (half)working ceph installation attempts, wipe clean and reinstall OS first.
 * Server must have 2 H(V)DDs - one for the operating system and one for ceph storage.
 * Before running the script make sure second block device is cleared - no existing partitions or LVM sigantures.
 If script complains hdd is not empty use wipefs to clear it and run it again.
 * **Ceph Dashboard**